samuelson65/MPI/README.md

 import networkx as nx
 import matplotlib.pyplot as plt

+# -------- STEP 1: Load Data --------
+# Option 1: Load from CSV
+# df = pd.read_csv("your_file.csv")  # Ensure it has a 'diagnosis_codes' column

-# Step 1: Sample diagnosis code data
+# Option 2: Sample data if you don’t have a CSV
 sample_data = {
     'diagnosis_codes': [
         "E11.9,I10,J45.909",